Armed with only a sheet pan, a hot oven, and a few accompaniments, you can transform a pound of green beans into a savory delight.

 AIP Zucchini Pappardelle with Mushrooms

-Dietary Compliance: Gluten-free, Dairy-free, Almost-Paleo, Paleo, AIP, Vegetarian and Vegan-friendly
+Dietary Compliance: Gluten-free, Dairy-free, Almost-Paleo, Paleo, AIP, Low-Carb, Keto, Vegetarian and Vegan-friendly

 This simple recipe takes its flavor cues from a well-choreographed balance of garlic, lemon, shallot, sea salt, and just a touch of dill.
 The silky, ribbon-like zoodles (adorned with richly caramelized mushrooms and brightened up with a kick of lemon) are a hit.
 In warmer months you could serve this with grilled flatiron steak, salmon, or chicken.
 In winter, it’s nice alongside roast chicken, venison tenderloin, or any other pan-seared or roasted protein.